 - a.
 Accurate risk assessment: Data points like average speed, mileage and acceleration pattern from various sources such as cabin cameras, mobile phone apps and GPS data can help in performing a comprehensive and accurate risk assessment of the individual, thus leading to better and more accurate pricing. - b.
-Incentivising safer driving: By understanding the driving patterns of policyholders, insurers can provide incentives to policyholders with better driving scores in the form of reduced premiums on renewal, enhanced sum assured etc., leading to a culture of responsible driving.
+Incentivising safer driving: By understanding the driving patterns of policyholders, insurers can provide incentives to policyholders with better driving scores in the form of reduced premiums on renewal, enhanced sum assured etc., leading to a culture of responsible driving. - c.

-- c.
 Efficient claims processing: Seamless passage of data between the insured vehicle and insurer, leads to efficient and quicker processing of claims reporting and settlement. - d.
-Enhanced customer engagement: UBI will lead to better customer engagement by sharing valuable insights like driving behaviour, car health etc., with policyholders from time-to-time so that they can work upon them and improve accordingly. - 3.4 ICICI Lombard General Insurance is a major general insurance company in India.
-It utilises a plethora of data from alternative sources which gives it an edge in different processes like risk underwriting, claims settlement and customer acquisition.
+Enhanced customer engagement: UBI will lead to better customer engagement by sharing valuable insights like driving behaviour and car health etc., with policyholders from time to time so that they can work upon them and improve accordingly.

+- 3.4.
+General insurance companies in India have also started utilising a plethora of data from alternative sources which gives them an edge in different processes like risk underwriting, claims settlement and customer acquisition.
 Some of the alternative data sources used by them are mentioned below: - a.
-Wearable devices: ICICI Lombard captures information from wearable devices like fitness bands and smartwatches which provide insights into the physical activities, sleep schedules and BMI index of policyholders.
-The data collected from these devices provides valuable insights into a policyholder's lifestyle and overall health habits. - b.
-Face scan: ICICI Lombard has integrate a face scan feature into its app that shows vitals such as blood pressure, oxygen, heart rate, respiration rate and stress level within minutes.
+Wearable devices: Information from wearable devices like fitness bands and smartwatches which provide insights into the physical activities, sleep schedules and BMI index of policyholders is used to gain valuable insights into a policyholder's lifestyle and overall health habits. - b.
+Face scan: Integration of face scan feature into insurers' apps provides vital information such as blood pressure, oxygen, heart rate, respiration rate and stress level within minutes.
 The underlying technology used by the app is photoplethysmography.5 - c.
-Telemedicine platforms: ICICI Lombard may forge associations with telemedicine platforms that offer online doctor consultations and other healthcare services.
-By integrating these platforms, ICICI Lombard can access information about policyholders' virtual doctor visits, prescribed medications and treatment plans.
+Telemedicine platforms: Many insurers have collaborated with telemedicine platforms that offer online doctor consultations and other healthcare services.
+By integrating with these platforms, they can access information about policyholders' virtual doctor visits, prescribed medications and treatment plans.
 This leads to more comprehensive understanding of the insured persons' behaviours and better risk assessment. - d.
-Use of IoT devices to cut risks:6 IoT devices are being used to detect the possibility of risks earlier and mitigate the same with timely actions.
-This would prevent any loss to the policyholder and eventually less claims burden on the insurer. - e.
-Underwriting via chatbots:7 Chatbots have the capability to accurately serve requests from multiple customers simultaneously with quick turnaround time.
+Use of IoT devices to cut risks:6 IoT devices are being used to detect risks earlier and mitigate the same with timely action.
+This would prevent any loss to the policyholder and eventually result in less claims burden on the insurer. - e.
+Underwriting via chatbots: Chatbots have the capability to accurately serve requests from multiple customers simultaneously with quick turnaround time.
 They capture the data points from the customer and generate a customised quotation on the spot.
 This also helps in increasing customer satisfaction and better sales conversion ratio.